 But unfortunately, it happens so often that it can feel like a constant battle to make sure your dog isn’t constantly on the offensive.

-Not only that, but it can put a huge strain on the relationship you have with your dog, which can often result in expensive behavior training or in worst cases, even rehoming them.
+Not only that, but it can put a huge strain on the relationship you have with your dog, which can often result in expensive training or in worst cases, even rehoming them.

 I speak from personal experience when I say that nobody deserves to go through this frustration.
 So it’s essential to try and steer your dog away from this behavior before the unthinkable happens.